jangler/oracles-randomizer/README.md

 The Natzu region matches whichever animal companion the randomized flute calls.

 For items that have two levels, the first you obtain will be L-1, and the second will be L-2, regardless of the order in which you obtain them.
+The L-2 shield is an exception.

-The randomizer will never require you to farm rupees if you spend them wisely.
+The randomizer will never require you to farm rupees if you spend them optimally.

 The following items are **not** randomized: